Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.47, No.3, pp. 253-282, 2009, DOI:10.3970/cmes.2009.047.253

 Abstract Damage characteristic of particulated ductile composites is a complex evolutionary phenomenon that includes particle debonding and void evolution with the accumulation of the plastic straining of the ductile matrix.
 In this paper, a micromechanical elastoplastic damage model for ductile matrix composites considering gradually incremental damage (particle debonding and void evolution) is proposed to predict the overall elastoplastic behavior and damage evolution in the composites.
-The constitutive damage model proposed in an earlier work by the authors [Kim and Lee (2009)] considering particle debonding is extended to accommodate the gradually incremental damage and elastoplastic behavior of the composites.
-On the basis… More >
+The constitutive damage model proposed in an earlier work by the authors [Kim and Lee (2009)] considering particle debonding is extended to accommodate the gradually incremental damage and elastoplastic behavior of More >

 • Open Access